SmileyWiley1608/ISMARE25126_Group_A1_Ismaeel_Arendse_JSL04/README.md

 ## 📄 License

 This project was built for learning and practice purposes as part of a front-end JavaScript challenge.
-It showcases DOM manipulation, responsive UI design, and interactive component logic using vanilla JS, HTML, and CSS.
+It showcases DOM manipulation, responsive UI design, and interactive component logic using vanilla JavaScript, HTML, and CSS.